riscv-europe/summit-website-development/summit/2024/twgs.md

 ## Server Platform TG

+The RISC-V Server Platform specification defines a standardized set of hardware and sofware capabilities, that portable system software, such as operating systems and hypervisors, can rely on being present in a RISC-V server platform.

 ## RISC-V in Space
 Sandi Habinc from Frontgrade Gaisler will discuss applications for RISC-V in space.